What does a Staff Accountant do?

 How long does it take to become a Staff Accountant?

-The journey to becoming a Staff Accountant involves several steps that can vary in time.
+The path to becoming a Staff Accountant involves several steps.
 Most people start with a bachelor's degree in accounting or a related field.
 This degree usually takes four years to complete.
 During this time, students learn about financial reporting, auditing, and tax preparation.
+Some may choose to take extra courses to specialize in areas like forensic accounting or information systems.

 Staff Accountant Job Description Sample